 There are two types of WordPress and their domain name can easily distinguish it.

 Now that we know what exactly WordPress is let’s talk about some interesting facts and figures.
 Are you ready to be impressed?

 To ensure that you don’t mix up all the facts and figures, we have neatly categorized the facts and stats into various sub-headings.
 I hope that you find it easier to recollect everything.

 The popularity of WordPress: Facts and Stats

-As we have discussed before, WordPress is the most popular CMS (Content Management System) of the world.
+As we have discussed before, WordPress is the most popular CMS (Content Management System) in the world.
 Users from all over the globe prefer to start their blog on WordPress.